The Inverse Velocity Force and Automotive Physics: Electric Vehicles

 \section{Electric Vehicles}

-It is instructive to consider transmissions in the context of electric vehicles, a rapidly emerging\footnote{Electric vehicles actually predate internal combustion engines \cite{secondcarndriver}, but only recently has the technology and cost improved enough to be an economically-viable alternative.} technology that currently comprises one-fifth of global car sales \cite{IEA}.
-Fig. \ref{evtorquespeed} gives the torque-speed curve of an electric vehicle running on a DC motor with a maximum power of $186 \,hp$ and a maximum speed of $12000\, rpm$, modeled using Eq. \eqref{newreparameterization} in appx. \ref{appendixElectric}.
-The large value for the maximum speed, almost double that of Fig. \eqref{phaseTransitionModel3}, is typical for the electric motors used in automotive applications.
-Applying Eq. \eqref{torqueGeareqn} to this curve for $N=6$ results in Fig. \ref{plotcomparison1}.
-One can see that due to the high rpm range of the motor and the low value of $N=6$ (the speed range is proportional to $1/N$), only a single gear is needed to span the entire range that requires four gears for the combustion engine to navigate.
+It is instructive to consider the utility of transmissions in electric vehicles, a rapidly emerging\footnote{Electric vehicles actually predate internal combustion engines \cite{secondcarndriver}, but only recently has the technology and cost improved enough to present an economically-viable alternative.} technology that currently comprises one-fifth of global car sales \cite{IEA}.
+Fig. \ref{evtorquespeed} gives the torque-speed curve of an electric vehicle running on a DC motor with a maximum power of $186 \,hp$ and a maximum speed of $12000\, rpm$, modeled using Eq. \eqref{newreparameterization} in Appx. \ref{appendixElectric}.
+The large value for the maximum speed, almost double that seen in a standard gasoline engine, is typical of the electric motors used in automotive applications.
+Applying Eq. \eqref{torqueGeareqn} to this curve for $N=6$ results in Fig. \ref{plotcomparison1}, where for comparison we have superimposed the curves shown in Fig. \ref{phaseTransitionModel1} for the gasoline engine described in Appx \ref{appendixCombustion}.
+One can see that due to the wide rpm range of the motor and the low value of $N=6$, only a single gear is needed to span the entire range of speeds, while four gears are required for a combustion engine to navigate over the same range.
 Indeed, most electric cars do not have a multi-speed transmission and only require this single fixed gear.
 A few electric cars offer a two-speed transmission: this is illustrated in Fig. \ref{plotcomparison2} where the gear change is made at the intersection of the $N=16$ and $N=6$ curves.
-The $N=16$ gear provides a lot of torque but has limited range, while the $N=6$ gear provides range. \\
+The $N=16$ gear provides a lot of torque but has a limited speed range, while the $N=6$ gear provides a wide speed range. \\